acg/acg.github.com/_posts/2011-02-07-bouncing-hopping-tunneling-with-tcpforward.markdown

 (This example assumes port 9922 is open on *moon*, and that your friend is running sshd).

 <span id="hopping"></span>
-### Scenario: Hopping Past the Middleman ###
+### Scenario: Hopping Over the Middleman ###

-Ever wanted to copy files to a machine you could only reach from a third machine?
+Ever wanted to copy files to a machine you could only reach from an intermediate machine?
 For no particular reason, let's call these machines *production* and *gateway*.
 I bet you usually end up scp'ing or rsync'ing files to *gateway*, ssh'ing to *gateway*, then running scp or rsync again, then cleaning up the files, etc.

 "There must be a better way!"
 I hear you scream.